 My experience of ending the years of deprivation

 I started dieting when I was 10 years old.
-For all those years that I felt a boundless sense of deprivation, I believed that I was a slave to my cravings.
-I thought that no amount of food would satisfy me.
+For all those years I deprived myself and I believed that I was a slave to my cravings.
+I was certain that no amount of food would satisfy me.

 My clandestine history with food and my desperate pursuits of it, taught me that I could never trust myself around temptation.
 I was terrified of my ravenous appetite for nearly 35 years.
 In 2006, when I 44 years old, I made the decision to stop dieting.
 Shockingly, that changed everything.
 I won’t lie.
 I still gained weight just as I feared, but I got incredibly, scrupulously discriminating.
 For a gal who once believed that she was a garbage gut, this was a huge step forward for me.